 With colder weather arriving, it’s officially “port drinking” season.
 Port sales rise in the winter because we turn toward richer, heartier wines that give us a nice, cozy, warm feeling to counter the drop in mercury in the thermometer.
 But port’s seasonal popularity could also be attributed to the fact that in the winter months, people splurge more than usual, especially around the holidays.
 (Side note: I must be an anomaly, because I love enjoying port wines all year long!
 Anyone else?)

-What is the Difference between Ruby and Tawny Port?
+What Are the Main Differences between Ruby and Tawny Port Styles?